Public RFPs vs. Private RFPs: What’s the Difference?

-Bidding on government and private sector Requests for Proposal (RFPs) can be very different experiences for you and your business.
-Generally speaking, this is largely due to the varying objectives and regulatory requirements of public organizations versus those of private companies.
-When it comes to public vs. private RFPs, there can be a myriad of factors to consider regarding public RFPs vs private RFPs.
+Bidding on government and private sector Requests for Proposal (RFPs) can be a different experience for you and your business.
+Generally, this is due to public organizations’ varying objectives and regulatory requirements versus private companies.
+However, there can be many factors to consider regarding public RFPs vs private RFPs.

-Since private organizations exist in the competitive business world, their purchasing activities are strictly confidential in most cases.
-Public entities, on the other hand, have to be as open with their practices as possible.
-This is to assure the public that their tax dollars are being spent appropriately.
+Since private organizations exist in the competitive business world, their purchasing activities are usually strictly confidential.
+However, public entities must be as open with their practices as possible to ensure transparency with tax dollar funding.

-Of course, all of this freedom in the private sector comes at the expense of transparency (and sometimes fairness).
-While many private companies adopt “best practices” in order to be seen as honest and ethical, they don’t have to share certain information such as evaluation criteria.
-Since their selection isn’t subject to as much regulation and scrutiny, they’re free to choose bidders based on their own criteria, and aren’t forced to publish details regarding winning bids.
-This could mean that you do not receive feedback as to why your bid wasn’t accepted or simply, that you lose a bid because the private entity already had a relationship in place with another vendor (even if you had the better bid).
+Of course, this freedom in the private sector comes at the expense of transparency (and sometimes fairness).
+While many private companies adopt ethical “best practices,” they don’t have to share information like evaluation criteria.
+Additionally, since their selection isn’t subject to as much regulation and scrutiny, they’re free to choose based on their standards.
+They aren’t forced to publish details regarding winning bids.
+This could mean you do not receive feedback on why your bid wasn’t accepted.
+You might never know you lost a request because the private entity already had a pre-existing relationship with another vendor.

-For starters, the public RFP process is much more regulated and formalized than that of the private sector.
-Public RFPs usually have standardized formats and require certain legal documents and disclosures, such as political contribution disclosure forms, non-collusion affidavits, certain investment disclosures and so on.
-These items aren’t necessarily mandatory in the less-regulated world of private bids, therefore private RFPs are often much shorter.
+For starters, the public RFP process is much more regulated and formalized than the private sector.
+Public RFPs usually have standardized formats and require certain legal documents and disclosures, such as political contribution disclosure forms, non-collusion affidavits, and certain investment disclosures.
+These items aren’t necessarily mandatory in the less-regulated world of private bids.
+Therefore, private RFPs are often much shorter.

-Many public organizations may also have requirements of their own in addition to the federal, state and city regulations that are incorporated into their bid requirements.
+Many public organizations require their own criteria in addition to the federal, state and city regulations incorporated into their bid requirements.
 For example, the Texas Department of Transportation requires that contractors requalify to bid on projects every single year.
 This involves completing an extensive questionnaire outlining the business’s equipment assets, vendor relationships, experience and financial capability.

 In addition, those seeking to do business with the government usually must obtain certain registrations and licenses.
 Keeping up to date with government processes is also another factor to consider in the public RFPs vs. private RFPs debate.
-For example, prior to April 4, 2022, a bidder will almost always need to get a Data Universal Numbering System (DUNS) number, and register with the System for Award Management (SAM).
+For example, prior to April 4, 2022, a bidder will almost always need to get a Data Universal Numbering System (DUNS) number and register with the System for Award Management (SAM).
 These are not requirements for private sector bids, as companies manage their own financial due diligence and risk management functions.
 Today, third-party systems like DUNS are no longer a de facto way to uniquely identify entities.

 On the other hand, private sector firms generally prefer working with larger firms that are financially stable and with the largest market shares of their respective markets.
 The thinking goes that the leader has the largest market share because it’s the best.
-Choosing the larger vendor also mitigates the risk that a vendor will default or go bankrupt during the term of the contract.
+Choosing the larger vendor also mitigates the risk that a vendor will default or go bankrupt during the contract term.

-In regard to deadlines for the applicant though, the opposite rules apply.
-While you’ll virtually never receive an extension for a government deadline if you’re late, private RFPs are more likely to have flexibility.
-Don’t count on it though.
+With deadlines for the applicant, though, the opposite rules apply.
+While you’ll virtually never receive an extension for a government deadline if you’re late, private RFPs will likely have flexibility.
+Don’t count on it, though.
 It’s always safe to assume that a late RFP is a disqualified RFP.

-The varied nature of public and private bids can seem overwhelming, even for experienced businesses.
+The varied nature of public RFPs vs. private RFPs can seem overwhelming, even for professional businesses.
 This is why many seek the expertise of outside consulting services.
-The Bid Lab can guide your firm through it all.
-We’ll find your most strategic RFP opportunity and help you submit your winning proposal.
-Schedule a free consultation with us today!
+The Bid Lab can guide your firm through it all, whether public or private.
+Get started by calling 1-844-4BIDLAB or emailing firstname.lastname@example.org.